microsoft/qsharp-language/Specifications/Language/3_Expressions/ValueLiterals.md

 | `("Id", 0, 1.)` | `(String, Int, Double)` |
 | `(PauliX,(3,1))` | `(Pauli, (Int, Int))` |

-Tuples containing a single item are treated as identical to the item itself, both in type and value, and are called a [singleton tuple equivalence](https://github.com/microsoft/qsharp-language/blob/main/Specifications/Language/4_TypeSystem/SingletonTupleEquivalence.md#singleton-tuple-equivalence).
+Tuples containing a single item are treated as identical to the item itself, both in type and value, which is called [singleton tuple equivalence](https://github.com/microsoft/qsharp-language/blob/main/Specifications/Language/4_TypeSystem/SingletonTupleEquivalence.md#singleton-tuple-equivalence).

 Tuples are used to bundle values together into a single value, making it easier to pass them around.
 This makes it possible for every callable to take exactly one input and return exactly one output.